aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker-migration-dr-highlevel-approach.rst

-MirrorMaker migration and DR high level approach
+Apache Kafka® MirrorMaker 2 migration and DR high level approach
 #############

-MirrorMaker2 (MM2) is the standard replication tool packaged with the Apache Kafka and can be run as a managed service on the Aiven platform.
+MirrorMaker 2 (MM2) is the standard replication tool packaged with the Apache Kafka and can be run as a managed service on the Aiven platform.
 Under the hood, MM2 utilizes Kafka Connect to both consume from one Kafka cluster and then simultaneously produce to a second cluster.
 MM2 can be used to enable either an Active-Passive disaster recovery (DR) architecture or an active-active (HA) architecture.

 Set Up
 --------------